bhohnco/Module-1-Journal-Reflections/Career Journal.md

+**Habits of a Software Developer**

+**What do you think are the traits of a good software developer?
+What are they like in the workplace?
+What would you as a co-worker think of this person?**
+>Someone who is constantly growing & looking for ways to improve.
+Self motivated.
+I think they're flexible & patience, & always willing to help.
+I would think that they are confident in who they are & what they can or can't do.
+**What are the habits that this person demonstrates to embody the identity of a software developer?**
+>Pratice, pratice, pratice.
+Working through challenging problems and good at breaking things down piece by piece.
+**Who do you want to be as a software developer?
+What kind of behaviors do you already have in place to be that person?
+What behaviors would you need to put into place?
+How will you do that?**
+>I would like to be similar to the person I described above.
+I'm confident in some areas of my life, but need to become more conifdent professionally.
+I need to >practice more and find time to work through areas I get stuck in.
+I plan on putting more time into my calendar for working on these areas.
+**Working on the 1st Law of Behavior Change: Make it Obvious**

+**Bring self-awareness to your current habits by making a Habits Scorecard.
+Make a list of your daily habits (examples: wake up, turn off alarm, check phone, etc.) as a way to bring awareness to what you do.
+Then, decide how effective that habit is for you and your goal of becoming a software developer.
+Put a + next to habits that are effective; put a - next to habits that are not effective; put a = next to habits that are neutral.**

+**Pick 1 new habit you’d like to build and create an implementation intention following this template: “I will [BEHAVIOR] at [TIME] in [LOCATION].”
+Then, stack the habit onto something you already do: “After [CURRENT HABIT], I will [NEW HABIT].”
+(Hint: make this highly specific and immediately actionable)**
+>After making coffee in the morning, I will start my morning workout.
+**Design your environment for success: what changes could you make in your space to better implement your habit?
+How could you remove any triggers for bad habits?
+How will you implement these changes?**
+>I can wake up earlier and dedicate more time to my new postive habits.
+For bad habits, trying to element the option of them.
+For example, eating healther by not >buying junk food and purchasing more fruits and vegetables.
+Being smarter about what I'm putting in my body, and also how I'm burning off excess energy and >stress.
+**Respond after a few days of this implementation: What are your results?
+How do you feel about this method?
+How will you move forward with this habit?**
+>I found it helpful so far, but need to stay more consistant with it all.
+The results were mixed, as I only did it half of the days but its a start.
+I will keep trying to make it a routine and get into the groove of this habit being linked to my other morning habits and tasks.

 **Mod 1 Week 2: Building Your Compass**
 **Answer the below questions in a separate gist and link them into your career journal using this template:**